kasper/phoenix/README.md

 ## Usage

-Phoenix lives on your status bar (or as a daemon) and can be scripted in JavaScript (or languages which compile to JavaScript such as CoffeeScript).
+Phoenix lives on your status bar (or as a background daemon) and can be scripted in JavaScript (or languages which compile to JavaScript such as CoffeeScript).

 <img src='assets/screenshot.gif' alt='Screenshot of Phoenix'>